brimdata/zed/zng/docs/spec.md

 is called a "container".

-To encode the length N of the value, a bit for the complex/primitive type indicator, and representation for the nil value,
+To encode the length N of the value, a bit for the complex/primitive type indicator, and representation for the null value,
 The tag for a container of length N is
 ```
 2*N + 1